 NOTE: A student found by a disciplinary hearing officer, panel, or tribunal to have committed an act of physical violence [with harm] against a teacher, school bus driver, school official, or school employee shall be expelled from the public school system.
 The expulsion shall be for the remainder of the student's eligibility to attend public school pursuant to Code Section 20-2-150.
 The local school board at its discretion may permit the student to attend an alternative education program for the period of the student's expulsion.
-If the student who commits an act of physical violence is in kindergarten through grade eight, then the local school board at its discretion and on the recommendation of the disciplinary hearing officer, panel, or tribunal may permit such a student to reenroll in the regular public school program for students in kindergarten through grade six, the local school board at its discretion may permit a student in kindergarten through grade six who has committed an act of physical violence as defined in paragraph (2) of subsection (a) of this Code section to reenroll in the public school system.
+If the student who commits an act of physical violence is in kindergarten through grade eight, then the local school board at its discretion and on the recommendation of the disciplinary hearing officer, panel, or tribunal may permit such a student to reenroll in the regular public school program for grades nine through 12.
+If the local school board does not operate an alternative education program for students in kindergarten through grade six, the local school board at its discretion may permit a student in kindergarten through grade six who has committed an act of physical violence as defined in paragraph (2) of subsection (a) of this Code section to reenroll in the public school system.
 (O.C.G.A. § 20-2-751.6).